Close Banner

 Even if you can't avoid the crowds, we can help you feel less affected by them.
 Here are a few tools we think are worth using to manage your day.
 Many may seem new to you if you have not visited Disneyland in a few years, but they help you operate outside of the crowds and make it feel like a less-crowded day for you.

-Rope Drop or Staying Until Park Close — The shortest wait times of the day are in the first hour of park opening and the last two hours before the parks close.
+• Rope Drop or Staying Until Park Close — The shortest wait times of the day are in the first hour of park opening and the last two hours before the parks close.
 Take a break or have a long sit-down lunch midday so you can power through the evening hours.
+We offer rope drop strategies for Disneyland and Disney California Adventure.

-Park Plans — We have park plans to help you navigate the parks and find the rides with the shortest wait times of the day.
+• Park Itineraries — We have Disneyland park itineraries to help you navigate the parks and find the rides with the shortest wait times of the day.
 Knowing where to go first can save you time and help you get the most done.

-Disney Genie — This free service in the Disneyland app can help you plan an itinerary that helps you find the shortest lines.
-Don't get Disney Genie confused with the paid Genie+ service.
+• Disney Genie — This free service in the Disneyland app can help you plan an itinerary that helps you find the shortest lines.
+Don't get Disney Genie confused with the paid Lightning Lane Multi Pass service.
 Genie can help people new to Disneyland decide where to go next or alert them to upcoming shows and parades they want to see.
+You can get started in planning your day under "My Day" in the Disneyland app.

 Add-on Tools for a Fee